-Proposition 24 (California Privacy Rights Act)—passed by more than 56% of voters in November—will replace and build upon the California Consumer Privacy Act (CCPA).
+Proposition 24 (California Privacy Rights Act)—passed by more than 56% of voters in November 2020—will amend the California Consumer Privacy Act (CCPA).
 The new law will take full effect in 2023 with individual rights (and accompanying covered business requirements) granted by the CCPA remaining during the transition.

 Right to Correct Inaccurate Information

 When people exercise the right to access information and the information provided is inaccurate, they can request the business correct that information.
 The business is then required to use commercially reasonable efforts to correct that information if it receives a verifiable consumer request (some exceptions apply).

 Right to Have Personal Information Collected Subject to Data Minimization and Purpose Limitations

 Businesses are required to minimize use, retention and sharing of personal information to what is reasonably necessary and proportionate to achieve the purposes for which the information was collected.